aleshaleksey/fansys23/08-spell-list.md

 |Limitation|No effect on entities other than elementals[fire]|-2
 |Save|WIS|

-**Description**: If used on a magical flame or fire elemental, it has a save, else it is charmed for one round.
-Natural fire can be manipulated as follows:
+**Description**: If used on a magical flame or fire elemental, it must succeed a WIS save, else it is charmed for one round.
+Natural fire can be manipulated as follows (no save):

 + Increase or decrease size by 1 category, up to and including the size of "huge".
 + Change shape, as long the volume of flame remains the same, and no part of it is displaced by more than 20ft.
-+ Move the whole flame up to 40ft if it is small or smaller, 20ft if it is large or smaller, and 5ft otherwise (as long as there are flammable materials and air (or other source of oxidant) available).
++ Move the whole flame up to 40ft if it is small or smaller, 20ft if it is large or smaller, and 5ft otherwise (as long as flammable materials and air (or other source of oxidant) are available).
 + Change the colour and other cosmetic qualities of the flame.

 ___